Brain Tumour Symptoms

 - Give stabbing pains if you do anything that increases the pressure in your head, for example coughing, shouting, bending over or doing exercise.

-What are the other symptoms of a brain tumour?
+What are the other brain tumour symptoms?

 Other common symptoms, which may initially come and go, include one or more of the following: